 The DOs and DON'Ts of Proper Foam Rolling

 Foam rolling is a process that helps people stretch, work out knots in muscle and relieve pain.
 It's also been documented to help improve range of motion and performance.
-Nothing more than the pressure of your own bodyweight allows you to give yourself what is essentially a self-massage.
+Nothing more than the pressure of your body weight allows you to give yourself what is essentially a self-massage.

 The downside to rolling is that there is a lot of bad information being circulated by people who don't know any better.
 Protect yourself.
 Here are some of the DO's and DON'Ts of proper foam rolling.